Moka-Reads/machiatto/main.typ

 #import "lib.typ": *

-// Still working on a default page for this
 #let license = [
   #heading("License", outlined: false)
   - The goal of this page is to discuss your licensing or copyright terms, as we usually reccamond publications to be under a creative commons license.
 Examples are CC BY-NC-SA 4.0 or CC BY-NC-ND 4.0.